ARUCC-MyCreds-National-Network/en-CA/README.md

 To learn more about the VCs data model, refer to the details on W3C [here](https://www.w3.org/TR/vc-data-model/).
 Watch a few videos on this topic published by the MATTR [here](https://www.youtube.com/watch?v=6H099_hTRc4&list=PL1v34OMpKjALowB6oxDYmCvoYfWeiUe_4&index=6).

-### International organisations supporting digital identities and trust
+### International organizations supporting digital identities and trust

 - #### W3C (World Wide Web Consortium)
 The World Wide Web Consortium (W3C) is an international community that develops open standards, protocols and guidelines that ensure the long-term growth of the Web.